From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Proof- vs Model-theoretic View of Logic

 \begin{quote} \textit{The semantic loss is proportional to the negative logarithm of the probability of generating a state that satisfies the constraint when sampling values according to $p$.} \end{quote}

 Suppose you want to solve a multi-class classification task (example adapted from \cite{xu2018semantic}), where each input example must be assigned to a single class.
 Then, one would like to enforce \textit{mutual exclusivity} among the classes.
 This can be easily done on supervised examples, by coupling a softmax activation layer with a cross entropy loss.
-However, there is not a standard way of imposing this constraint for unlabeled data, which can be useful in a semi-supervised setting.
+However, there is no standard way to impose this constraint for unlabeled data, which can be useful in a semi-supervised setting.

 The solution provided by the Semantic Loss framework is to encode mutual exclusivity into the propositional constraint $\beta$: